AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Secrets.md

 - [x] Who is Aza's bandit rival?
 - [x] How will Perjeon's former shipmate spy rival come into play?
 - [x] Who is out for Thrast's blood?

+## iDEAS

+- Cobalt Soul know Jmon Sa'Ord is a dragon and they have a beacon
+- Thekar's